ACCESS-Community-Hub/access-cm3-paper-1/README.md

 All aspects of the project are tracked through [issues](https://github.com/ACCESS-Community-Hub/access-cm3-paper-1/issues), where each small task is captured in a separate issue, i.e., a single issue for each Figure.
 Issues will develop to include discussion of analysis methods and figures associated with each task.

-The [mega-issue](https://github.com/ACCESS-Community-Hub/access-cm3-paper-1/issues/1) is used to track all evaluation metrics, including [evaluation metrics "ported" from OM3 evaluation](https://github.com/ACCESS-Community-Hub/access-cm3-paper-1/issues/5).
+The [mega-issue](https://github.com/ACCESS-Community-Hub/access-cm3-paper-1/issues/1) is used to track all evaluation metrics.
+Additionally, [evaluation metrics "ported" from OM3 evaluation are tracked seperately here](https://github.com/ACCESS-Community-Hub/access-cm3-paper-1/issues/5).

-Please use sub-issues for creating new Figures.
+Please use sub-issues of the [mega-issue](https://github.com/ACCESS-Community-Hub/access-cm3-paper-1/issues/1) for creating new Figures.

 ### Options for scripts/notebooks
 There are 3 different levels of scripts/notebooks to enable anyone to contribute, regardless of their language or workflow preference.
 These reside within the `access-cm3-paper-1/notebooks`directory: